The Hanged Man Tarot Card Meanings (Upright & Reversed)

 - Should I start my own business?
 This is another aspect you should avoid rushing into, don’t look at starting anything new, especially something like a business that requires a full commitment, time, energy, and money.
 Now is not the time to be thinking about this, push the idea aside for now and move forward.
 You can always revisit this question at another time.

-In a general reading, The Hanged Man reversed advises you against making rash decisions in order to avoid confronting the real issue.
+In a general reading, drawing the reversed Hanged Manis a message advising you against making rash decisions in order to avoid confronting the real issue.
 You need to take some time to mull things through and recognise bad behaviour patterns.

-What does the reverse Hanged Man card mean in a love reading?
+What does the inverted Hanged Man card mean in a love reading?

-When this card appears reversed in a love reading, if single, this can indicate that you’ve been making the same bad choices and falling into the same negative behaviour patterns.
+When this card is drawn in reverse during a love tarot spread, if single, this can indicate that you’ve been making the same bad choices and falling into the same negative behaviour patterns.
 If in a relationship this can indicate that the relationship is not ideal but that your other half is holding onto it out of fear of change.

-What does the reverse Hanged Man card mean in a health reading?
+What does the upside-down Hanged Man card mean in a health reading?

 This card reversed in a health reading indicates that issues in other areas of your life can affect your health in an adverse way such as stress, lack of sleep, grief and personal relationships etc. The Hanged Man is advising you to seek out help to find the right balance.